 Direct Instruction and Reading Program

-Our certified and highly-trained learning specialists use Direct Instruction pedagogy and research-based programs to help students achieve – and surpass – their grade level reading skills.
+Our certified and highly-trained learning specialists use Direct Instruction pedagogy, Orton-Gillingham principles, and multisensory activities to help students achieve – and surpass – their grade level reading skills.

 This highly effective approach involves teaching literacy skills using a strategic and systematic method until students master the concepts, moving up and beyond grade-level expectations.
 Direct Instruction is delivered using cutting-edge and dynamic methods that are tailored to individual learning styles and ensure student engagement.